Learning to Validate the Quality of Detected Landmarks: Related work

 \section{Related work}

 State of the art methods employing deep learning for facial landmark detection is based on regression, i.e. the network estimates the correct landmark positions directly.
-We categorize those approaches by their employed architecture, data balancing procedure, cascading, and loss functions.

-\textit{Architecture:} A straightforward way to use a CNN for direct 2D landmark regression was proposed in~\cite{wingloss2018cvpr,sun2013deep}.
-The input to such a network is a face image which is extracted based on a preliminary applied face detection.
-Novel architectures such as residual~\cite{wingloss2018cvpr,dong2018style} and recurrent networks~\cite{trigeorgis2016mnemonic} have already improved the state of the art in regression-based landmark detection.
-Hourglass networks~\cite{bulat2017far,bulat2017binarized,dong2018style,yang2017stacked} have also led to an increase in both accuracy and robustness of landmark detection.
-However, instead of a position vector, their output is a heat map, where each pixel represents the probability to be a landmark position.
-This approach has already been deployed to detect landmark points of multiple persons without preliminary face detection~\cite{merget2018robust}.
-In such heat maps, it is also necessary to validate landmark locations, e.g., by using a distance-aware softmax function~\cite{wu2018godp}.
-We propose a validation loss function for regression-based landmark localization, which enforces the network to estimate the Euclidean distance between the regressed location and the training data annotation as a measure of correctness.
-This can be used as a validation signal for each landmark separately.
+We categorize those approaches by their employed architecture, data balancing procedure, cascading, and loss functions. \textbf{Architecture:} A straightforward way to use a CNN for direct 2D landmark regression was proposed in~\cite{wingloss2018cvpr,sun2013deep}.
+The input to such a network is a face image which is extracted based on preliminary applied face detection.
+Novel architectures such as residual~\cite{wingloss2018cvpr} and recurrent networks~\cite{trigeorgis2016mnemonic} have already improved the state of the art in regression-based landmark detection.
+Hourglass networks~\cite{bulat2017far} have also led to an increase in both accuracy and robustness of landmark detection.
+However, instead of a position vector, its output is a heat map, where each pixel represents the probability to be a landmark position. \textbf{Data balancing:} Facial landmarks are subject to extreme pose variations.
+Head poses present in current datasets are however heavily biased towards frontal images; extreme orientations are rarely represented in the data.
+To overcome this limitation, multiview models were proposed, splitting the problem into frontal and profile faces.
+Those where already used in traditional approaches, such as ASM~\cite{cootes1995active} and AAM~\cite{cootes2001active}, as well as for cascaded regression-based approaches~\cite{cao2014face,feng2015random}.
+In \cite{dong2018style}, a cycle GAN was used to generate images to handle style variations.